-The TJPA receives net tax increment revenues generated by the former State-owned parcels sold for development and committed to the TJPA, pursuant to an agreement with the City and OCII.
-The net tax increment revenue that is received by TJPA and income derived from permitted investments ("Pledged Revenues") is pledged as security under the Senior and Subordinate 2020 Bonds.
-This revenue is only available for repayment of the Senior and Subordinate 2020 Bonds and design and construction of the Transbay Program after the bonds debt service requirements are satisfied or repaid in full, currently forecasted for October 1, 2049.
+The TJPA receives net tax increment revenues generated by certain former State-owned parcels sold for development and committed to the TJPA, pursuant to a pledge agreement with the City and OCII.
+The net tax increment revenue that is received by TJPA and income derived from permitted investments ("Pledged Revenues") is pledged as security under the 2020 Bonds.
+Pledged Revenues are only available for debt service of the 2020 Bonds, and certain other specified uses as set forth in the 2020 Bonds indenture of trust between the TJPA and the trustee (e.g., funding of the 2020 Bonds debt service reserve funds if required, payment of administrative expenses up to a cap), until the 2020B Turbo Bonds are repaid in full, currently expected to occur on October 1, 2023.
+In accordance with the indenture of trust, following repayment in full of the 2020B Turbo Bonds, on each October 2 excess Pledged Revenues remaining after higher priority payments are made, including the payment of 2020 Bonds debt service, is available to the TJPA for design and construction of the Transbay Program and/or any lawful purpose.
+The 2020 Bonds current final maturity date of the 2020 Bonds is October 1, 2049.